© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Town Wall and Gatehouse at Captain's Walk is a scheduled monument protected by Cadw under reference BR177.
 View the official record →

-Town Wall and Gatehouse at Captain's Walk is a medieval defence structure located in Breconshire, Wales, forming part of the fortified town walls of Brecon.
+Town Wall and Gatehouse at Captain's Walk is a medieval defensive structure located in Breconshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR177.

 Town Wall and Gatehouse at Captain's Walk dates from the medieval period, and is classified as a town wall.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Town Wall and Gatehouse at Captain's Walk is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR177.